 (dī-af′ĭ-sĭs) [dia- + Gr. physis, growth] The shaft or middle part of a long cylindrical bone.
 SEE: apophysis; epiphysis.

 (dī-ă-rē′ă) [dia- + -rrhea] The passage of fluid or unformed stools.
 In acute diarrhea, the frequency of bowel movements and the volume of fluid lost determine the severity of the illness.
 In tropical nations, infectious diarrheal illnesses are among the most common causes of disease and death, esp. in children, who become dehydrated easily.
 Diarrhea in the tropics is typically attributed to contaminated drinking water, inadequate sanitation, or poor hygiene.
 Worldwide, millions of children die from diarrhea each year.
-Diarrheal illnesses are common in Western nations as well ...
+Diarrheal illnesses are common ...